Fort Lauderdale Compassionate Release Attorneys

 While we handle every detail of your loved one's case from beginning to end, we will also approach the matter with compassion and a focus on your best interests.
 Our team will get to know about your loved one, their background, and their current situation to develop a compelling petition for compassionate release.
 We will not lose sight of what's important and will work hard toward obtaining a favorable outcome for your loved one.

-The Criteria for Compassionate Release
+Criteria for Compassionate Release in Broward County, FL

 As mentioned before, an inmate may be eligible for compassionate relief if they meet specific criteria.
 The provisions under the federal law concerning a reduction in sentence include medical, non-medical, and age.
 When the warden, Office of General Counsel, and/or the Bureau of Prisons (BOP) are considering whether or not to approve an inmate's application, they will be looking to see if the reasons outlined in the petition meet those required by law.